USDAForestService/fs-open-forest-platform/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] expected change 1

 ## This pull request is ready to merge when...
+- [ ] Feature branch is starts with the issue number
 - [ ] Is connected to its original issue via zenhub 👇
 - [ ] Tests have been updated
 - [ ] All tests are passing and meet coverage, linting, and accessibility requirements.
 And no security vulnerabilities ⚫️(Circle)